 Tajh Boyd stands up to criticism

-Clemson QB Tajh Boyd had a rough Monday during weigh-in when he measured at 6-0 7/8, which is below the quarterback Mendoza Line for some NFL teams.
+Clemson QB Tajh Boyd got off to a rough start Monday during weigh-in when he measured at 6-0 7/8, which is below the quarterback Mendoza Line for some NFL teams.

 Then came a report from a Green Bay Packers scout who said Boyd was "not draftable."

-His tough day continued with an uneven performance throwing the ball at practice, and only slightly better — taking high winds into consideration — on Tuesday.
+Following that, a rough start in Monday's practice with an uneven performance throwing the ball, and only slightly better — taking high winds into consideration — on Tuesday.

-On Wednesday his performance improved as the conditions got better and he built a better rapport with his new receivers and terminology.
+But Wednesday was another day entirely, and his performance started to improve as the conditions got better and he built a better rapport with his new receivers and terminology.

-After facing questions about his height and that some attribute his video-game numbers at Clemson (11,904 passing yards, 107 touchdowns in 40 games there) to the system the Tigers ran and the exceptional talent they had at receiver, Boyd says he takes it all in stride — and he's got a good zinger for those who question him.
+After facing questions about his height and that some attribute his video-game numbers at Clemson (11,904 passing yards, 107 touchdowns in 40 games there) to the system they ran and the exceptional talent they had at receiver, Boyd says he takes it all in stride — and he's got a pretty good zinger for those who question him.

 "The one thing my receivers [at Clemson] and I had in common is that I threw them the football," he said.
 "It's not like they threw it to themselves."

-"I am well over 6-foot," he said with a smile.
+"I am well over six-foot," he said with a smile.
 "I am a nicely built guy."

-He also mentioned that's he's actually taller than those quarterbacks, and the Kansas City Chiefs' Chase Daniel — Boyd clearly has done his homework on shorter quarterbacks — and just a shade shorter than Robert Griffin III.
+He also managed to mention that's he's actually taller than those quarterbacks, and the Kansas City Chiefs' Chase Daniel — Boyd clearly has done his homework on shorter quarterbacks — and just a shade shorter than Robert Griffin III.

-The NFL is welcoming more athletic quarterbacks in recent years, and that fewer teams are trying to shoehorn those types of players into rigid, pro-style offenses when their talents don't dictate it.
-Boyd has taken notice.
+Boyd also recognizes that the NFL has welcomes more athletic quarterbacks in recent years, and that fewer teams are trying to shoehorn those types of players into rigid, pro-style offenses when their talents don't dictate it.